-Your massage sessions at Move Physiotherapy Fremantle are provided by either a fully trained physiotherapist or remedial massage therapist who can assess and provide the most effective massage treatment for your condition.
-Read about our massage options below.
-Use the booking function at the top of the page to book your Fremantle massage appointment.
+Your massage treatments at Move Physiotherapy are provided by either a fully trained physiotherapist or remedial massage therapist who can assess and provide the most effective massage treatment for your condition.

 A deep remedial massage can encourage blood flow to tight bands of muscle, improving oxygen supply and flushing out toxic chemicals in these muscles to effectively relax the tissues.
 Lighter treatments can still provide effective relief from pain and tightness by removing adhesions in the overlying fascial layer.
 You can discuss with your remedial therapist or physiotherapist the goals of your massage, who can recommend an appropriate treatment.

 The immediate benefits from your remedial massage therapy will include reduced pain, improved mobility, decreased stress and improved energy levels.